cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: worked with the group to edit and fix our code.

+Chris Gore: Worked with group to make edits to the code and fix problem areas.

 ####11/27/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Made finishing touches on code.
 Made finalized version of PowerPoint presentation.
 Filmed video of project demo and discussed what we would be saying during the presentation.